Basic Street Medic Training in Boston, July 25-27, 2014

 “Street medics, or action medics, are volunteers with varying degrees of medical training who attend protests and demonstrations to provide medical care such as first aid.
 Unlike emergency medical technicians (EMTs), who work for state-sponsored institutions, street medics operate as civilians and are not protected from arrest.”

 This 20-hour course is designed as a complete introduction to action medical knowledge and skills, including basic first aid, street operations and tactics, emotional first aid and aftercare, chemical weapons information and treatment, herbs for first aid, and action preparedness.
 The completion of this course will prepare you to serve as a street medic at political actions.
 Street medics are also a source of health care information and resources in their communities, and so the training is open to anyone who wishes to gain greater first aid knowledge to use in their lives and to share with others.
 While the focus will be on urban street protests, much of the information in this training is also applicable to wilderness/rural situations and community first aid needs.
 This is an intensive, full weekend course with one evening session and two long daytime sessions, providing ample opportunities for hands-on skills practice in realistic scenarios.

 You do not need to have any previous medical or first aid training in order to attend this course.
 People with all levels of experience and training are welcome.

-The tentative schedule for this training is as follows: Friday evening, August 10th from 6-10 pm; Saturday, August 11th from 9 am to 7 pm; and Sunday, August 12th from 9 am to 7 pm.
+The tentative schedule for this training is as follows: Friday evening, July 25th from 6 to 9 pm; Saturday, July 26th from 9 am to 5 pm; and Sunday, July 27th from 9 am to 5 pm.
 We encourage people to attend the entire training, and we will give registration preference to people who can attend all of the training sessions.
 We will provide specific information about the training and various logistical details to registered participants before the training weekend.